 Colon and intestine inflammation can cause pain and discomfort.
-In some cases, a person may be able to manage their symptoms and reduce the inflammation by adding specific foods to their diet.
+Some people may be able to manage their symptoms and reduce the inflammation by adding specific foods to their diet.
 Avoiding foods high in fiber or added fats may also reduce colon inflammation.

 The primary cause of intestinal and colon inflammation is inflammatory bowel disease (IBD).

 According to the Crohn’s & Colitis Foundation, the same diet will not work for everyone with IBD.
 However, some foods may help reduce inflammation more than others.